Hebrew Names That Are Not Angels

 Adriel is one of the clearest caution cases.
 The name has a Hebrew-style Godward shape and can interest readers who study angel names, but in the biblical layer Adriel appears as a human name, not as a clearly identified angel.

 That does not mean the name can never appear in later angel-name lists.
-It means the article should say exactly what is happening: Adriel is a biblical name with later angel-name circulation, not a named biblical angel.
+It means the guide can say exactly what is happening: Adriel is a biblical name with later angel-name circulation, not a named biblical angel.

 • What the biblical layer gives.
 A human name in scripture.